lwjglgamedev/vulkanbook/bookcontents/chapter-07/chapter-07.md

 }
 ```

-The constructor receives the following parameters:

-- `width` and `height`: The size of the image.
-- `format`:  Describes the format of the texel blocks that compose the image.
-- `usage`:  Describes the intended usage that this image will have.
-- `mipLevels`:  Describes the levels of detail available for this image (more on this in later chapters).
-- `sampleCount`:  Specifies the number of texels per sample (more on this in later chapters).

 Besides storing some parameters as attributes of the class, the first thing we do is instantiate a structure needed to create an image named `VkImageCreateInfo`.
 The attributes that we are using are: